YunchaoYang/ppiclF-doc/_sources/user/external.rst.txt

 External Interface
 ------------------

-The following subroutines and variables can be called from an external program's compiled source code.
+The following subroutines and variables can be called from an external program's pre-compilation source code.
 The source code may be found in an appilcation that you are linking ppiclF to (see :ref:`Nek5000_example`) or a simple driver program that links to ppiclF (see :ref:`stokes2d`).

 In what follows, the terms *int* and *real* refer to the Fortran integer*4 and real*8 types, which are also the types int and double in C.